-An examination of the relationship between law, language and power as considered in a number of differing theoretical approaches.
+An examination of the relationship between law, language and power as considered from a number of theoretical approaches.

-Topics include: (1) Introduction to discourse theory; (2) The order of discourse, the politics of truth, governmentality, (Foucault); (3) Law and literature; (4) legal discourse and languages of law (Goodrich); (5) feminist critiques of legal discourse (Irigaray, Eisenstein); (6) law and theories of interpretation.
+Topics include: 1 Introduction to discourse theory; 2 The order of discourse, the politics of truth, governmentality, (Foucault): 3 Law and literature; 4 legal discourse and languages of law (Goodrich); 5 feminist critiques of legal discourse (Irigaray, Eisenstein); 6 law and theories of interpretation.

-Law and the Social Sciences A: Law and Economics Staff Contact: Mr Gerard Rowe
+Law and the Social Sciences A: Law and Economics Staff Contact: A/Prof Gerard Rowe C3 SS HPW2